Economy of Lithuania: Manufacturing

 Lithuanian laser companies were among the first ones in the world to transfer fundamental research into manufacturing.
 Lithuania's laser producers export laser technologies and devices to nearly 100 countries.
 Half of all picosecond lasers sold worldwide are produced by Lithuanian companies, while Lithuanian-made femtosecond parametric light amplifiers, used in generating the ultrashort laser pulses, account for as much as 80% of the world market.

-Tourism

-Tourism in Lithuania is becoming increasingly important for the local economy, constituting around 5.3% of GDP in 2016.
-Lithuania has 22,000 rivers and rivulets, 3,000 lakes, a well-developed rural tourism network, a unique coastal area of almost 100 km and four UNESCO World Heritage Sites.
-Lithuania receives more than 1.4 million foreign tourists a year.
-Germany, Poland, Russia, Latvia, and Belarus supply the most tourists, and a significant number arrive from the UK, the USA, Finland, and Italy as well.

 Agriculture

 Despite a decreased share in GDP, the agricultural sector is still important for Lithuania as it employs almost 8% of the work force and supplies materials for the food processing sector.
 In 2023 it, together with food products, combined for 19.6% of all Lithuanian exports.
 44.8% of the land is arable and the total agricultural area was 2.9 million hectares, of which 2.3 million ha were arable, in 2023.
 Three connecting municipalities - Panevėžys district, Kupiškis and Raseiniai have the largest areas in the country.
 Cereals, wheat, and triticale are the most popular production of farms.
 The number of livestock and poultry has decreased twofold compared to the 1990s.
 The number of cattle in Lithuania at the beginning of the year 2009 was 770,000, the number of dairy cows was 395,000, and the number of poultry was 9.1 million.

 Lithuanian food consumption has evolved; between 1992 and 2008, consumption of vegetables increased by 30% to 86 kg per capita, and consumption of meat and its products increased by 23% during the same period to 81 kg per capita.
 On the other hand, consumption of milk and dairy products has decreased to 268 kg per capita by 21%, and the consumption of bread and grain products decreased to 114 kg per capita by 19% as well.